 To find out specifics regarding your area's drinking water, visit the Environmental Protection Agency's (EPA) website.
 They supply annual public reports regarding local drinking water.
 Though it's worth noting that not every region has a corresponding report.

 A much more specific source, the Environmental Working Group (EWG) produces similar findings and allows you to navigate through the specific chemicals that have been detected in your drinking water.
 Most of the time, you'll see that a small amount of contaminants are well within the legal limits and pose no threat, unless you have a specific sensitivity.

 While we're not suggesting that bottled water is unsafe, it is worth giving a little extra thought into your daily decisions to drink from the tap, filter your own, or buy bottled.
+What's really important is that your are drinking enough water.
 What has been your experience?
 How does the tap water score in your city?
-Tell us in the comments below.
-Remember to like and share this article with your friends!